sensu/sensu-docs/content/sensu-go/5.5/reference/tessen.md

 - The number of Sensu agents and backends in the cluster
 - Whether the Sensu instance uses an [enterprise license][4]

-All data submissions are logged for complete transparency and transmitted over HTTPS.
+All data submissions are logged for complete transparency at the [info log level][5] and transmitted over HTTPS.
 [Read the blog post][1] to learn more about Tessen.

 ## Configuring Tessen

 You can use the [Tessen API][2] and [sensuctl][3] to view and manage Tessen configuration.
 Tessen is enabled by default on Sensu backends and required for [licensed][4] Sensu instances.
-To manage Tessen configuration using sensuctl, configure sensuctl as the default [`admin` user](../../reference/rbac#default-user).
+To manage Tessen configuration using sensuctl, configure sensuctl as the default [`admin` user][6].

 To see the status of Tessen: